B1nus/wezy/README.md

-# cb
+# crust
 “If I had asked people what they wanted they would have said a simpler rust.”
-# Main goals of cb
+# Main goals of crust
 - simplicity & friendliness
 - explicit error handling
 - memory safety
 # Usage
 ```
-$ cb program.cb       Compile
+$ crust program.crs       Compile
-$ cb program.cb -r    Run
+$ crust program.crs -r    Run
-$ cb program.cb -t    Test
+$ crust program.crs -t    Test
-$ cb program.cb -d    Debug
+$ crust program.crs -d    Debug
 ```
 # Webassembly
-cb compiles to webassembly and will use the [WASI api](https://wasi.dev/) for performing operations such as reading files, networking etc. WASI is not [currently implemented](#WASI) and as a temporary solution cb compiles to a web application which can be run in a browser.
-Use `$ cb program.cb -r` to start your program.
+crust compiles to a web application which can be executed using `$ crust program.crs -r`.
+> [!IMPORTANT]
+> This is a temporary and (in my opinion) disgusting solution. crust was intended to use [WASI](https://wasi.dev/) instead of relying on a browser but too many features we're missing from the API.
 ## WASI
 The Webassembly System Interface ([WASI](https://wasi.dev/)) is a set of API's to perform certain tasks in webassembly outside of a browser context.
 For example [reading files](https://github.com/WebAssembly/wasi-filesystem?tab=readme-ov-file#goals), [using sockets](https://github.com/WebAssembly/wasi-sockets) or [using webgpu](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
-WASI is still in its infancy but in the near future cb won't have to rely on a browser.
+WASI is still in its infancy but in the near future crust won't have to rely on a browser.
 # Game Development
 ## Graphics programming
-cb has a module called `graphics` which is a wrapper for [webgpu](https://en.wikipedia.org/wiki/WebGPU).
+crust has a module called `graphics` for using [webgpu](https://en.wikipedia.org/wiki/WebGPU).
 Include it using `load graphics`.
 ## Networking, input and audio
-cb has the modules `network`, `input` and `audio` which you can import using the `load` keyword. cb is currently using javascript for this functionality but will transition to using WASI as it matures.
+crust has the modules `network`, `input` and `audio` which you can import using the `load` keyword. crust is currently using javascript for this functionality but will transition to using WASI as it matures.
 # Types
 ```
 i64